kafkas/petstore-swift-client/README.md

 ## Things to watch out for

 - Ensure unique file names across the generated SDK to avoid conflicts
-- Robust name conflict resolution algo for handling edge cases like `big-apple` and `bigApple` in the same object definition
+- Robust name conflict resolution algo handling:
+  - edge cases like `big-apple` and `bigApple` in the same object definition
+  - conflicts in function param labels
 - Handle reserved keywords in generated struct fields and enum cases

 ## TODOs